ConzZah/Alice-Madness-Returns-Patcher_Linux/README.md

 - Force-Enable the Weapons of Madness and Dresses Pack DLC

-- Optionally Download / Install Alice 1 (from Archive.org), if not installed
+- Optionally Download / Install Alice 1 ( American McGee's Alice ) from Archive.org, if not installed

 - Fix Alice 1 not launching in Fullscreen